crdoconnor/strictyaml/docs/why/only-parse-strings-not-files.rst

 one more focused on handling those kinds of issues.

-If you want a quick and easy one liner way to get text from a file, I recommend installing and using .text() on path.py:
+If you want a quick and easy one liner way to get text from a file, I recommend that you pip install path.py and and use .text() on the Path object:

 .. code-block:: python